moh-sec/home-lab-penetration-testing/lab-setup/network-topology/README.md

-# 🌐 Network Topology
+# Network Topology

 ## Purpose
-This section describes the network layout used in the home lab and how the attacker machine communicates with the target machine.
+This section outlines the network layout used in the lab environment and explains how the attacker machine communicates with the target system.

 ---

-## 🧱 Lab Network Design
+## Lab Network Design
-- Linux virtual machine configured as the attacker
+- A Linux virtual machine configured as the attacker
-- Windows 11 virtual machine configured as the target
+- A Windows 11 virtual machine configured as the target
 - Both machines are connected to the same isolated virtual network

 ---

-## 🌍 Network Details
+## Network Details
-- Network Type: Bridged
+- Network type: Bridged
 - Subnet: 192.168.1.0/24
-- Gateway: Not required
+- Gateway: Not required for this setup

 ---

-## 🔁 Communication Flow
+## Communication Flow
-- Linux attacker initiates communication with Windows target
+- The Linux attacker initiates communication with the Windows target
-- ICMP traffic is allowed for connectivity testing
+- ICMP traffic is permitted for connectivity testing
 - TCP traffic is allowed for service enumeration

 ---

-## 📌 Notes
+## Notes
-- The network is intentionally flat to simplify testing
+- The network is intentionally flat to keep testing simple
 - No network segmentation is implemented at this stage
-- The environment is isolated
+- The lab environment is isolated from production networks